An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Parametric BP-MF Receiver

 \subsection{Convergence Analysis and Computational Complexity}

 We now wish to analyze the convergence properties of Algorithm \ref{alg:naive}.
 First recognize that the algorithm alternates between updates in the MF and BP subgraphs of Fig. \ref{fig:fg}.
-To analyze convergence, we discuss under which conditions each of these sets of updates lead to a non-increasing RBFE.
-If all updates give a non-increasing RBFE it can be concluded that the algorithm converges.
+To analyze convergence, we discuss under which conditions each of these sets of updates are guaranteed not to increase the RBFE.
+If all updates give a non-increasing RBFE it can be concluded that the algorithm converges, since the RBFE is bounded below.